What cheeses to avoid pregnant?

 - Papaya.
 Papaya, when ripe, is actually pretty safe for expectant mothers to include in their pregnancy diets. …

-Can I eat pizza while pregnant?
+Can I eat pizza during pregnancy?

 Pizzas are safe to eat in pregnancy, as long they are cooked thoroughly and are piping hot.
 Mozzarella is perfectly safe but be cautious about pizzas topped with soft, mould-ripened cheeses such as brie and camembert, and soft blue-veined cheeses, such as Danish blue.